Mary Elizabeth Winstead

 Mary Elizabeth Winstead (born November 28, 1984) is an American actress and singer.
 Her first major role was that of Jessica Bennett on the NBC soap opera Passions (1999–2000).
 She came to wider attention for her roles in the horror series Wolf Lake (2001–2002), the horror films Final Destination 3 (2006) and Death Proof (2007), and the slasher film Black Christmas (2006); by the end of the 2000s she had gained a reputation as a scream queen.

-Further success came with her roles as John McClane's daughter in Live Free or Die Hard (2007) and Ramona Flowers in Scott Pilgrim vs. the World (2010).
+Further success came with her roles as Lucy McClane in Live Free or Die Hard (2007) and A Good Day to Die Hard (2013) and Ramona Flowers in Scott Pilgrim vs. the World (2010).
 Her critically acclaimed performance as an alcoholic struggling with sobriety in the drama Smashed (2012) was followed by a series of roles in other independent films, including The Beauty Inside (2012), The Spectacular Now (2013), Faults (2014), Alex of Venice (2014), and Swiss Army Man (2016).
 Winstead had further horror film roles in The Thing (2011), Abraham Lincoln: Vampire Hunter (2012), and 10 Cloverfield Lane (2016).
 Since 2013, Winstead has performed as music duo Got a Girl with Dan the Automator.

-Winstead returned to television with the drama series The Returned (2015), the comedy series BrainDead (2016), the medical drama series Mercy Street (2016–17), and the third season of the crime drama Fargo (2017).
-Her other roles include the comedy-drama All About Nina (2018), the action film Gemini Man (2019), the Huntress in Birds of Prey (2020), and Hera Syndulla in the Star Wars series Ahsoka (2023).
+Winstead returned to television with the drama series The Returned (2015), the comedy series BrainDead (2016), the medical drama series Mercy Street (2016–2017), and the third season of the crime drama Fargo (2017).
+Her other roles include the comedy-drama All About Nina (2018), the action film Gemini Man (2019), the Huntress in Birds of Prey (2020), and Hera Syndulla in the Star Wars series Ahsoka (2023-2027).

 Early life

-Mary Elizabeth Winstead was born on November 28, 1984, in Rocky Mount, North Carolina, to Betty Lou (née Knight) and James Ronald Winstead and is the youngest of five children.
+Winstead was born on November 28, 1984, in Rocky Mount, North Carolina.
+Her parents are Betty Lou (née Knight) and James Ronald Winstead.
+She is the youngest of their five children.
 Her grandfather, Ambler William Winstead, was a cousin of actress Ava Gardner.
-When she was five years old, her family moved to Sandy, Utah, where she attended Peruvian Park Elementary and took advanced classes.
-She studied dance in a Joffrey Ballet summer program in Chicago and sang in the International Children's Choir.
+When she was five years old, her family moved to Sandy, Utah, a suburb of Salt Lake City.
+In Sandy, she attended Peruvian Park Elementary and took advanced classes.
+She studied dance in a Joffrey Ballet summer program in Chicago, and sang in the International Children's Choir.
 During her youth, she hoped to pursue a career as a ballerina and appeared in local ballet productions.
 As she entered her teens, she was forced to quit ballet due to her height.
 She later said, "I realized pretty early on that I was already too tall by the time I was 13...
 You know, your body has to stay that way for your entire life, and it's pretty hard on your muscles and your bones."
 Realizing a dance career was unlikely, she turned to acting.
 As she was still a teenager at the time, this required her to be homeschooled through most of high school.